Videos are awesome.

 Shooting, editing, and uploading a video is no small feat, so it’s no wonder that we’re relieved when the long process is wrapped up.
 But if you’ve already put in the hard yards, why stop at one video?

 Taking a one-project-one-video approach limits your potential reach, and moreover, puts a lot of pressure for that one video to perform to whatever expectations you (or your manager!) has set for it.
-That’s not to mention that by just focusing on one video, you aren’t making the most out of your budget.
+That’s not to mention that by just focusing on one video, you aren’t making the most out of your marketing budget.

 The solution is to start “recycling” or “repurposing” your video content.